Vadim2090/Grants-Program/my_project_name.md

 As the part of marketplace contract 2.0 allow merchants to create product selections based on user profiles and similarity to other projects to grow revenue

 #### Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
-All existing NEAR products are focused on a single aspect of user growth, but not infrastructure (e.g. Wombi - dashboards, Datrics - creating ML models, Plex - user profiling and engaging)
+All existing NEAR products cover a single aspect of user growth, but not infrastructure (e.g. Wombi - dashboards, Datrics - creating ML models, Plex - user profiling and engaging)

-#### If so, how is your project different?
-We are willing to create cross-chain user growth protocol

 #### If not, are there similar projects in related ecosystems?
-0xscope, The Graph
+0xscope, The Graph, Permission.io and other infrustruce products are close but no completely similar They are focused on general issue, but not on marketing needs

 ## Team :busts_in_silhouette: